ddtraveller/TEFLTools/Readings/bob_marley/Unit_5_Them_Belly_Full_Tetun.md

 A pot a-cook, but the food nah nuff
 A hungry man is a angry man;
 A rain a-fall, but the dutty tough;
-A pot a-cook, but the food na nuff
+A pot a-cook, but the food na enuff
-A rain a-fall, but the dutty tough
+A rain a-fall, but the dirty tough
 A pot a-cook, but the food na nuff
 A hungry mob is a angry mob;
 A hungry mob is a angry mob